CLEVERHome Storage

 Step 5: Maximize the Cabinet Door

-Adhesive towel bar: Mount a Command adhesive towel bar on the inside of the door.
+Adhesive towel bar: Mount a Check Price on the inside of the door.
 Hang dish towels, rubber gloves, or loop spray bottle triggers over it.
 No drilling, no damage.

 Door-mounted trash bag dispenser: A clear acrylic dispenser keeps trash bag rolls neat, visible, and easy to tear off.